It can be intimidating to start creating your 2021 marketing roadmap.

 67% of the buyer’s journey is completed before sales knows they are in market.– Sirius Decisions

 Many prospects are looking at your website, social media pages, online reviews, or blog posts before you talk to them or see them in your store.
-This makes all of your initial touchpoints in the buying process even more important!
+This makes all of your initial touchpoints in the buying journey even more important!

 What kind of first impression are you making with customers?
 Are you easy to find through search?